 Today, my heart and mind are open to all the great traditions.
-Personally, I resonate most with the classical yoga tradition and the Christian tradition which I studied for so long.
+Personally, I resonate most with the classical yoga tradition and the Christian mystical tradition which I studied for so long.
 They’re not mutually exclusive.
 Classical yoga, an ancient ancestor of the exercise yoga we know today, is much like the Christian practice of centering prayer.
-Both are ways of stilling the mind and heart to become aware of an infinite Presence.
+Both are ways of quieting and focusing the mind and heart to become aware of an infinite Presence.

 I have believed for several years now that I would one day return to the work of caring for others on the spiritual journey.
 I sense that time has come.
-I am especially drawn to LGBTIQ persons, because we are so often marginalized by religious communities.
-We need safe spaces where we can heal from spiritual abuse and explore a spirituality that speaks to us.
+I am especially drawn to LGBTQ persons, because we are so often marginalized by religious communities.
+We need safe spaces where we can heal and explore a spirituality that speaks to us.
 I want to help create some of those safe spaces.

 What is your story?
 Could you use someone to talk with about your spiritual journey?
 I am here for you.
 I have the training and experience to be a spiritual companion.
-You can read about what that means here.
-You can connect with me here.
 I would enjoy walking with you on the hero’s journey of your life.